 ABSTRACT

 The recent health crisis has caused a wide acceptance of remote work, allowing employees to engage in work-from-home arrangements.
-Because of this event, many scholars have tried to research this phenomenon, concentrating most of their focus on governmental and profit-making institutions while ignoring non-governmental institutions (NGOs).
-This paper tried to bridge this gap by delving into the employees’ narratives on remote work within the context of NGOs.
-Using a single case study methodology, the researchers conducted an in-depth interview with 14 NGO employees from five South Asia and Pacific countries.
-Findings revealed six emerging themes: (a) work-life integration, (b) employee well-being and engagement, (c) organizational context, (d) challenges and opportunities, (e) organizational performance, and (f) technology and infrastructure.
+Many scholars have studied this phenomenon, concentrating mostly on governmental and profit-making institutions, ignoring non-governmental institutions.
+This paper tries to bridge this gap by delving into employee narratives on remote work within the context of non-governmental organizations.
+Using a single case study methodology, the researchers conducted in-depth interviews with 14 employees from five South Asia and Pacific countries.
+Findings revealed six emerging themes: (a) work-life integration, (b) employee wellbeing and engagement, (c) organizational context, (d) challenges and opportunities, (e) organizational performance, and (f) technology and infrastructure.
 Remote work has completely changed the office environment, presenting fresh prospects and obstacles.
-NGOs must invest in technology, support employees, and promote collaboration to establish a sustainable remote work environment.
-The recent health crisis has led to a broad approval of remote work, enabling workers to participate in work-from-home setups.
-As a result, numerous scholars have attempted to study this occurrence, focusing primarily on governmental and profit-making organizations while disregarding non-governmental organizations (NGOs).
-This paper tried to bridge this gap by delving into the employees’ narratives on remote work within the context of NGOs.
-Using a single case study methodology, the researchers conducted an in-depth interview with 14 NGO employees from five South Asia and Pacific countries.
-Findings revealed six emerging themes: (a) work-life integration, (b) employee well-being and engagement, (c) organizational context, (d) challenges and opportunities, (e) organizational performance, and (f) technology and infrastructure.
-Remote work has completely changed the office environment, presenting fresh prospects and obstacles.
-NGOs must invest in technology, support employees, and promote collaboration to establish a sustainable remote work environment.
+Non-governmental organizations must invest in technology, support employees, and promote collaboration to establish a sustainable remote work environment.

 INTRODUCTION